Snorkeling Between Tectonic Plates in Silfra, Iceland

 The neck tape was my worst nightmare come true – I’m quite claustrophobic and hate anything tight (especially around my neck!) so I was at my limit.
 It basically felt like someone was choking me slowly.
 I got them to release the tape as much as they could but yeah, apparently hypothermia is a bit more important than slight discomfort so I had to suck it up.

 Finally it was time to get in the water.
 The initial shock of cold water on your face wore off as soon as you had a quick look around under the surface.
+The mask that was put was one of the best full face snorkel, because it kept pressure at a minimum.
 Everything exposed to the water went numb pretty quickly so you couldn’t feel cold for too long.
 Those dry suits are pretty amazing at keeping you dry and warm (along with the couple of thermal layers we had on underneath).

 Plus you’re too busy being blown away by your surroundings to even think about any discomfort.